osmosis-labs/osmosis/x/concentrated-liquidity/README.md

 - `AuthorizedQuoteDenoms` []string

 This is a list of quote denoms that can be used as token1 when creating a pool.
-We limit the quote assets to a small set for the purposes of having convinient price increments stemming from tick to price conversion.
+We limit the quote assets to a small set for the purposes of having convenient price increments stemming from tick to price conversion.
 These increments are in a human readable magnitude only for token1 as a quote.
 For limit orders in the future, this will be a desirable property in terms of UX as to allow users to set limit orders at prices in terms of token1 (quote asset) that are easy to reason about.